dalong0514/ITstudy/001大语言模型/20231122What-Is-ChatGPT-Doing-and-Why-Does-It-Work.md

 But even within the framework of existing neural nets there's currently a crucial limitation: neural net training as it's now done is fundamentally sequential, with the effects of each batch of examples being propagated back to update the weights.
 And indeed with current computer hardware—even taking into account GPUs—most of a neural net is "idle" most of the time during training, with just one part at a time being updated.
 And in a sense this is because our current computers tend to have memory that is separate from their CPUs (or GPUs).
 But in brains it's presumably different—with every "memory element" (i.e. neuron) also being a potentially active computational element.
 And if we could set up our future computer hardware this way it might become possible to do training much more efficiently.

-### "Surely a Network That's Big Enough Can Do Anything!"
+### 08. Surely a Network That's Big Enough Can Do Anything!

 The capabilities of something like ChatGPT seem so impressive that one might imagine that if one could just "keep going" and train larger and larger neural networks, then they'd eventually be able to "do everything".
 And if one's concerned with things that are readily accessible to immediate human thinking, it's quite possible that this is the case.
 But the lesson of the past several hundred years of science is that there are things that can be figured out by formal processes, but aren't readily accessible to immediate human thinking.